Give it time, you’ll see, divorce really can be better than Christmas morning.

 Yes, I said divorce can be better than Christmas morning.
-Sometimes even better than sex or, better that sex with your ex?
+Sometimes even better than sex or, better than sex with your ex…most definitely?

 For some of you, those who are experiencing an unwanted divorce it will take time to appreciate the many possible virtues of divorce.
 For those of you who initiated divorce, you get it RIGHT NOW.